jacqui/gollum/README.md

 gollum -- A wiki built on top of Git
 ====================================

+## NOTE: DO NOT USE THIS FORK!
+## (w/o reviewing the changes at least!)

+This fork of the awesome gollum repo is very much a work-in-progress.
+It contains changes that we needed and/or wanted for our very particular use case at the NYT.
+Some of these changes might be worthy of a pull request, after some polish & testing, but many are departures from the intended feature set of gollum.
+How to manage those changes is TBD.

+The rest of the gollum README now follows... thank you!

 ## DESCRIPTION

 Gollum is a simple wiki system built on top of Git that powers GitHub Wikis.